teto/home/README.md

 Install each package via GNU stow:
 	dotfiles$ stow <PKG>

+Some packages will need you to set a specific target with stow -t <TARGET> <PKG>

+You may also need to copy (sensitive) files from the "examples" folder and update their content, for instance the xdg config.
+Same for the "etc" folder that reminds you of some interesting configurations for "/etc" files.

 To change your shell to zsh:
+====
 chsh -s /bin/zsh <login>

 boostrap.sh shows also some specific command